by Eaman Elhadri

 I create Islamic and secular book lists in the beginning of the year when I decide on major themes for the year.

-Books in our basket this week:
+Some of the books in our basket this week:

 - The Tale of Mr. Jeremy Fisher by Beatrix Potter